API Documentation

 Create RuleSet object for storing detection rules.

 The RuleSet object stores detection rules and other relevant information in a dictionary.
-The order in which rules are carried out, the functions that parse the timeseries, the extra arguments required by those functions are all stored together.
+The order in which rules are carried out, the functions that parse the time series, the extra arguments required by those functions are all stored together.

 The detection functions must take a series as the first argument, and return a series with corrections based on the detection rule.
 In the corrections series invalid values are set to np.nan, and adjustments are defined with a float.
 No change is defined as 0.
 Extra keyword arguments for the function can be passed through a kwargs dictionary.
 These kwargs are also allowed to contain functions.
 These functions must return some value based on the name of the series.